 Alternatively, you can use the DBCC CHECKDB execution state to find out the details of the corruption.
 This option will also offer recommended fixes.
 In addition, you may be able to fix non-critical errors such as corrupted index pages using the SQL Server Management Studio.

 Some corruption, such as data and metadata corruption, cannot be fixed from within the database using this method.
-Instead, you’ll need to restore the database from a last known clean backup or use a specialty database recovery tool like SYSTools.
+Instead, you’ll need to restore the database from the last known clean backup or use a specialty database recovery tool like SYSTools.

 It’s good to find out the root cause before proceeding with the repair.
 For instance, you may find that the database crashed because of bad memory.
 Proceeding with the repair before replacing all memory may cause new corruption.